 Distinguished scientists, governmental officials and entrepreneurs from all over the world are invited to present the current industrial status, recent research achievements, and government policies in the field of advanced materials for energy application and to discuss the development policies and the future of these materials.

 E-MRS organised the inaugural World Materials Summit in conjunction with MRS and C-MRS in Lisbon under the auspices of the Portuguese Presidency of the EU in 2007.
 The Summit conferences have been established as a biennial event: the 2009 Summit was held in China, the 2011 in Washington D.C., the 2013 Summit was held in Strasbourg, the 5th WMS on Advanced Materials for Sustainable Society Development took place in Rizhao / Shandong (China).
-The latest one (6th WMS) on "Materials innovation for the global circular economy and sustainable society" was held at the Council of Europe in Strasbourg from November 20 to 21, 2017.
+The 6th WMS on "Materials innovation for the global circular economy and sustainable society" was held at the Council of Europe in Strasbourg from November 20 to 21, 2017.
 The 7th World Materials Summit (WMS) took place on October 24 to 26, 2019 in Hangzhou, Zhejiang Province, China.